vectorgrp/sil-kit/docs/configuration/configuration.rst

 Participant configuration files allow to override a subset of parameters which are configurable via the |ProductName| API.
 Configuration parameters that are specified within the participant configuration override corresponding programmatically defined values.
 For example, the ``ParticipantName`` field overrides the participant name that is provided through the API when a participant is created, namely :cpp:func:`CreateParticipant(..., const std::string& participantName, ...)<SilKit::CreateParticipant()>`.
-This gives integrators the ability to run a simulation with multiple instances of a participant from a single implementation.
+This gives users the ability to run a simulation with multiple instances of a participant from a single implementation.

 .. admonition:: Note